Line 6 (Madrid Metro): History

 First on 7 May 1981, the line was extended from Pacifico to Oporto, then on 1 June 1983, the line was extended from Oporto to Laguna.
 Thirdly the line was extended from Cuatro Caminos to Ciudad Universitaria serving Madrid's Complutense university on 13 January 1987, and lastly the line was extended from Ciudad Universitaria to Laguna on 10 May 1995, completing the circle.
 Arganzuela-Planetario station opened on 26 January 2007 between Legazpi and Méndez Álvaro.
 This station serves Madrid's Planetarium and IMAX theatre.

 Operation

 Line 6 is one of the busiest lines on the network, so to ease congestion on the busiest stations, Madrid adopted the "Spanish solution".
 This means that at some stations there are two side platforms, and an island platform.
 This was also used on Line 5, but only two stations preserve the original layout (Campamento and Carabanchel).

 Route map and station list at Guzmán el Bueno.

-Line 6 uses 6-car trains of mostly class 8400, however the line still has class 5000s running.
+Line 6 uses 6-car trains of class 8400.
+Until summer 2025 it also had class 5000 running, but were rendered incompatible with the line as it was re-electrified to 1500V Dc instead of 600V Dc in September 2025.

 Trains travelling clockwise (when viewing the route map from above) are designated as "Platform 2" (Andén 2), while those travelling anticlockwise are designated as "Platform 1" (Andén 1).